wyne-ybanez/wyne-ybanez/README.md

 Learning a lot from Youtube, Stack Overflow, FreeCodeCamp and CodeInstitute!

-Here are the following coding languages and frameworks that I am learning:
+Here are the following coding languages and frameworks that I am learning for Front-End:

 - HTML5
 - CSS3
 - Bootstrap
 - JavaScript
+- TailWind CSS
+- Jasmine Testing
+- Sass

+Languages I will be learning for Back-End:

 - Python
 - Django
 - Flask
-- SQL
-- TailWind CSS
-- SASS
-- Jasmine Testing
+- mySQL

 I am currently building projects to improve my skills.
 These milestone projects will be placed in my personal website.
 Any honourable project mentions will also be added there.